Residence Eligibility

 At the University of Toronto, residence is guaranteed for all full-time students entering their first year of university in an undergraduate program for the first time, as long as they:

-• receive and accept an offer of admission from the University of Toronto by the OUAC deadline (June 2).
+- receive and accept an offer of admission from the University of Toronto by June 2.

 Students must respond to all deadlines and meet all deposit requirements in order to maintain their eligibility.